-The solo seats along the edges of the cabin are angled towards the windows.
+Both old and new generations of CX’s long-haul Business Class cabin employ a reverse herringbone layout, where the seats along the edges of the cabin are angled towards the windows.
 This arrangement – working in tandem with the shell that wraps around the back – offers a remarkable degree of privacy from the aisle and nearby seats.
 For someone like myself, a not particularly sociable chap who doesn’t want to see (or be seen by) other people, it’s the next best thing to a completely private room.

 There’s plenty of legroom, as one might expect…

 …and all that space coalesces into a comfortable bed when the seat is switched over to its lie-flat position.
 I don’t have pictures of my seat all stretched out, but I can tell you that it felt very roomy from head to toe.

 Under the side table (beneath the windows) is a cushioned ledge…